tay1257/Fyp_Projects/README.md

 ## 🔗 Live Preview

-**[→ Open PhishGuard AI](#)** ← *(replace with your Medo link)*
+**[→ Open Intelligent PhishMail Analyzer](#)** ← *(replace with your Medo link)*

 ---

-## 📖 What is PhishGuard AI?
+## 📖 What is Intelligent PhishMail Analyzer?

-PhishGuard AI is an intelligent email phishing detection tool that analyzes raw email content — headers, body, links, and metadata — to identify phishing attempts, social engineering tactics, and malicious patterns.
+Intelligent PhishMail Analyzer is an intelligent email phishing detection tool that analyzes raw email content — headers, body, links, and metadata — to identify phishing attempts, social engineering tactics, and malicious patterns.

 Paste any email into the analyzer and the AI cross-references it against known phishing signatures, ML-trained threat patterns from historical vulnerabilities, and live heuristic checks to give you a full threat assessment in seconds.